andy-sweet/fcdiff/doc/methods.rst

 This minimization can be performed using a variety of iterative descent methods.
 By default, a trust region reflective Gauss-Newton method is used.

-In order to use a descent method, the following derivatives are required
+In order to use a descent method, we need the following derivatives.

+The derivative of the energy w.r.t. :math:`\mu_j` is

 .. math::
     \frac{\partial \mathcal{E}}{\partial \mu_j}
     &=
+    -
     \frac{\partial}{\partial \mu_j} \left(
         \mathbb{E}_{q_F} \left[
             \log p(b | f; \mu, \sigma)